 “Get away from her,” Trevor spoke quietly, and aimed the gun at the man’s chest.

-But the old man stood planted in the doorway, grizzled and stubborn as a tree.
+The old man stood planted in the doorway, grizzled and stubborn as a tree.
 His eyes were fixed on Amy, and he peered at her with the longing of the ocean for the moon, a moth for the flame, a miser for one silver coin.

-“Oh no,” Jolie whispered.
+“No,” Jolie whispered.

-Jolie dialed 911, and then sank onto her heels and waited.
+Jolie dialed 911, and then sank against the wall and waited.
 Still Amy cried and moaned, her hands smeared with blood.
 The paramedics arrived and took over, peeling Amy away as they straightened his body, plugged the wound, felt for a pulse.
 A burly paramedic began to pound on the old man’s chest, savagely, too hard.
 Blood flooded the floor and the other paramedics hovered over him, shouting instructions.
 Then, from the kitchen doorway, the two women watched as someone gently placed an oxygen mask over Amy’s father’s mouth.
 A lacy wisp of breath fogged up the mask.
 And then another.

-The paramedic looked up, heaving a sigh.
+The paramedic looked up.
 “He’s alive.”

 Amy never stopped holding her father’s hand as they transferred him to a stretcher and prepared to take him away in a waiting ambulance.
 As they eased him up, his eyelids fluttered open and he called for her.
+“Mija.”

-“Yes.
+“Yes, Papa.
+I’m here.
 What can I do?”

 His eyes found her once again.
 “Mija.
 Come home.”